-Step1.
+Step 1.
 Set up OpenVPN Server on Your Router

-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > VPN Server > OpenVPN, and select Enable VPN Server.
+- Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - Go to Advanced > VPN Server > OpenVPN or Game Center > VPN Server > OpenVPN, and tick the Enable box of VPN Server.